For some reason, Glencolmcille Folk Village tends to get missed by some who visit the glorious corner of County Donegal that it inhabits.

 1. The Clachlan

-One of the most visited areas at the village is the Clachlan, which is historically a set of small single-story cottages where farming or fishing people lived.
+One of the most visited areas at the village is the Clachlan, which is a set of small single-story cottages where those who made their way via farming or fishing lived.

 Often situated on poor land, each cottage at the village showcases a different time in Irish history.
-The cottages at the village are white-washed, with a classic half-door design that keeps the animals out!
+The cottages are white-washed, with a classic half-door design that kept the animals out!

-Roofs remain thatched in Donegal style, tied down with rope and pegs to stop the thatching from blowing away under notorious Atlantic Ocean winds.
+Roofs remain thatched in Donegal style, tied down with rope and pegs to stop the thatching from blowing away under wild Atlantic winds.

 2. The Fisherman’s Cottage

-Then there is the Fisherman’s Cottage, an exhibition house that opened in 2011 along with the pub-grocer.
+The Fisherman’s Cottage is an exhibition house that opened in 2011 along with the pub-grocer.

 The Fisherman’s cottage shows the village fishermen’s lives and is related in style to the cottages lived in by artist Rockwell Kent and poet Dylan Thomas in the early 20th century.